Creating new opportunities for coming generations

-Diversifying the Science, Technology, Engineering, and Math (STEM) areas is not only about securing the future of American economy, but it is also about reflecting and transforming historical inequities that tear apart the social fabric; it is about accepting differences, embracing social justice principles, and creating new opportunities of engagement.
+Diversifying Science, Technology, Engineering, and Math (STEM) is not only about securing the future of American economy, it is also about reflecting and transforming historical inequities that tear apart the social fabric; it is about accepting differences, embracing social justice principles, and creating new opportunities of engagement.
 At the College of the Environment, we promote the creation of spaces were students, faculty, and staff can engage with different communities through diverse forms of outreach and engagement.

 Watch the videos of our past events: